5jt/dyalog-cookbook/manuscript/09_testing.md

  :EndIf
 ~~~

-The test function checks the `batchFlag` and tells via the explicit result that it did not execute because it is not a batch test.
+The test function checks the `batchFlag` and tells via the explicit result that it did not execute because it is not suitable for batch testing.

 One can argue whether the test case we have implemented makes much sense, but it allowed us to investigate the basic features of the test framework.
 We are now ready to investigate the more sophisticated features.